mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 An ETL pipeline was developed because the data analysis required pulling data from their respective sources.
 Therefore, the ETL goals were to:
 * retrieve up-to-date data
 * clean, transform and create the mothly and annual data
-* and load each data into a tsv file.
+* and load each data into a tsv file, a local database and AWS.

 One of the data sources required the use of Selenium.
 Since I wanted to reduce the dependencies and isolate this process, I chose to dockerize this step.
 Another data extraction was necessary because the library holidays did not contain all the necessary holidays to accumulate the data over a month or year.
 The script for this can be found in `scrap/feriados.py`.